 - Wipe soot from chrome kitchen/bathroom faucets, trim and appliances, then protect these surfaces with a light coating of lubricant.

 - If heat is off during winter, pour RV antifreeze in sinks, toilet bowls, holding tanks, and tubs to avoid freezing pipes and fixtures.

 - Tape double layers of cheesecloth over air registers to stop particles of soot from getting in or out of the HVAC system.

 - Don't attempt to wash any walls or painted surfaces without first

-- Don’t attempt to shampoo carpet or upholstered furniture without first consulting your SERVPRO® of Oak Ridge.
+- Don't try to shampoo carpet or upholstered furniture without first consulting your SERVPRO® of Oak Ridge.

 - If the ceiling is wet, do not turn on ceiling fans.

-- Wiring may be wet or damaged and cause electrical shock, and air movement may create secondary damage.
+- The wiring may be wet or damaged and cause electrical shock, and air movement may create secondary damage.